 - Get assistance for questions and issues relating to federal taxes;

 - Finding deductions easily; and

 How do small businesses do accounting?

 The accounting method usually involves maintaining a cash flow statement, profit & loss statement (income statement), and balance sheet.
-While most small businesses maintain these statements of accounts manually these can be managed with the help of accounting software as well.
+While most small businesses maintain these bank statements of accounts manually these can be managed with the help of good accounting software as well.